 • Film

-Using these 5 groups, lets take a look at how design thinking has implemented into them for the better!
+Using these 4 groups, let’s take a look at how design thinking has been implemented into them for the better!

 Motion Graphics